randershubham/Video-To-NumPy-Tensors/README.md

 4. required_fps - type integer - It represents the how many frames are required in a given second
 5. normalize_pixels - type boolean - It represents whether the pixels are to normalized between 0 to 1 (currently not implemented)

-How to use the video reader:
+How to use the video reader?
 Step 1.
-Create a Video Reader Object as follows:
+Create a Video Reader Object as follows
 Step 2.
 Create a list of paths of video files.
 Step 3.
 Use the function read_videos(list_of_videos_files)